 The programmes emphasis is experiential, and to study the production of works within the broad spectrum of the ‘documentary’ genre, engaging with the predominant dialogues within the photographic medium including issues related to the: subjective/objective, social/private, document/expression.
 Understanding authorship, narrative and conceptual factors will be the key ingredients in finding the correct approach to the specific subject matter.
 Often over looked, is the human experience of how we see and perceive reality.
 Optics and how we visualise reality are key factors in building the foundation of photographic projects.

 Over the course of the twelve-month period, there will be three physical seminars in three different European cities.
 Each seminar will be conducted by notable, renowned and experienced photographers, editors, and curators, as tutors.
 The aim of each seminar meeting is to make critical progress with the developing projects, both as a group and individual tutorials.
-Between the seminars, participants will be required to have monthly Skype/Zoom meetings with the AFM director, Michael Grieve, who will be the overseer of the entire programme, together with the project manager, Vivien Boronyak.
+Between the seminars, participants will be required to have monthly Skype/Zoom meetings with the AFM director, Michael Grieve, who will be the overseer of the entire programme.

 The three European cities will act as inspirational environments to aid in the creative process.
 The locations will be Athens, Berlin, Budapest and finally Berlin again for the final exhibition (gallery to be confirmed).

-The AFM programme is purely independent, and recognises the importance, and growing necessity, for experiential and less formal mode of photography education.
+The AFM programme is purely independent, and recognises the importance, and growing necessity, for intensive, experiential and less formal modes of photography education.

 SUMMARY: Michael Grieve/Director of Art Foto Mode